-Work is done when a force causes an object to move.
-The work done (W) can be calculated using the formula:
+Work is defined as the transfer of energy that occurs when a force is applied over a distance.
+The work done (W) by a constant force can be calculated using the formula:

 The work-energy theorem states that the work done on an object is equal to the change in its kinetic energy:

-Efficiency is a measure of how much useful energy is converted from one form to another.
-It is calculated as:
+Efficiency measures how well energy is converted from one form to another, calculated as:

 Power is defined as the rate at which work is done or energy is transferred.
 It can be calculated using the formula:

-P = W/twhere P is power, W is work done, and t is the time taken.
-The unit of power is the watt (W), where 1 watt = 1 joule/second.
+where P is power, W is work done, and t is the time taken.
+Power is measured in watts (W), where 1 watt equals 1 joule per second.

-This topic also includes applications to various mechanical systems and energy transformations.
-Students will engage in problem-solving using energy methods, applying the concepts of work, energy, and power to real-world scenarios.
+This topic includes practical applications in various mechanical systems, such as roller coasters, pendulums, and springs.
+Students will solve problems using energy methods, applying the concepts of work, energy, and power to real-world scenarios.

 Problem: A 5 kg object is lifted to a height of 10 m.
 Calculate the gravitational potential energy gained by the object.